Co Down community ‘shaken and upset’ after priest attack and death of man

 “People carrying what-ifs and what-only and so many other things like that.

-“It’s a times like this that we Christians are called to rely totally on the mercy of God.
+“It’s at times like this that we Christians are called to rely totally on the mercy of God.

 “We are invited to have courage and not to fear.